BruceMacD/XRay-Pneumonia-Classifier/README.md

 * July 18 - 1.5 hours (Bruce) - Working on stripping off a layer from vgg16 and doing transfer learning.
 * July 20 - 1.5 hours (Bruce) - Adding a new fully connected layer to stripped vgg16
 * July 21 - 2 hours (Bruce) - modifications to new vgg16 layer along with research
+* July 22 - 4 hours (Seth) - Working on data augmentation function with ImageDataGenerator.
+Using https://machinelearningmastery.com/image-augmentation-deep-learning-keras/ as reference, but I keep getting an ValueError.
+I think it has something to do with colormaps.
+I might also be stupid

 ## Resources (TODO: formatting)
 ### General Resources